Thuban is a former Pole Star

 Indeed, Thuban at times made a better pole star than our modern Polaris.
 Various sources claim that Thuban almost exactly pinpointed the position of the north celestial pole in the year 2787 B.C.

 The Northern Hemisphere also has had long stretches without a pole star.
-After the reign of Thuban but before that of Polaris, Kochab in the Little Dipper served as a rather poor pole star in 1100 BC.
+After the reign of Thuban but before that of Polaris, Kochab in the Little Dipper served as a rather poor pole star in 1100 B.C.
 Kochab was only half again as close to the north celestial pole as it is today.

-Earth’s axis maintains a tilt of 23 1/2 degrees from perpendicular, with respect to our orbit around the sun.
+Earth’s axis maintains a tilt that varies from about 22 degrees to 24 degrees from perpendicular every 41,000 years with respect to the plane of our orbit around the sun.
 But, over a period of 26,000 years, Earth’s axis points out at different pole stars, tracing out a slow circle in the heavens.
 Whichever star lies on or near that circle will eventually be a pole star.

-How to see Thuban.
 Thuban is part of the constellation Draco the Dragon.
 Although it’s not a super bright star, it is bright enough to see with relative ease on a dark night.

 Most people star-hop to Thuban from the Big and Little Dippers.
 Draw an imaginary line that connects the stars Pherkad and Mizar.
 You’ll see Thuban, the former North Star, midway between these two guide stars.

-Bottom line: Thuban was the Pole Star 5,000 years ago, when the Egyptian pyramids were being built.
+Bottom line: Thuban was the pole star 5,000 years ago, when the Egyptian pyramids were being built.
 It is part of our constellation Draco the Dragon.